jonmbake/baroqodoro/README.md

-# Boroqodoro
+# Baroqodoro

-A tool for pomodoro&trade; with baroque music: https://boroqodoro.com.
+Listen to baroque music while you pomodoro: https://baroqodoro.com/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).